|

 VS will notify the EW when a CalFresh work registrant fails to comply with a work requirement without good cause.
 Within ten (10) days after this notification, the EW must send a NOA informing the registrant of the disqualification.

-Begin the disqualification period effective the first of the month after a 10-day NOA can be sent.
+The disqualification period begins the first of the month after a 10-day NOA can be sent.
 Refer to NOA Deadlines [63-407.5].

 Use the following chart to determine the appropriate disqualification period for failure to comply with a work requirement.

 On June 15th, the EW receives a VS notification that a CalFresh work registrant has failed without good cause to comply with work requirements.
 This is the first non-cooperation disqualification.
-That same day, the EW sends a “Notice of Disqualification” (DFA 377.10) to advise the household that a disqualification period will be imposed effective July 1st through July 31st.
+That same day, the EW sends a CF 377.10 to advise the household that a disqualification period will be imposed effective July 1st through July 31st.

 Disqualification Period - Applicants

 If an individual’s CFET noncompliance is without good cause and is discovered prior to approval of his/her application, the individual is ineligible for benefits and their portion of the application must be denied.
 A minimum of one, three, or six month CalFresh disqualification is not imposed.
-The individual remains ineligible as long as he/she fails to meet eligibility requirements, including participating in the CFET program.
+The individual remains ineligible until eligibility requirements are met, including participating in the CFET program.

 Note: If the noncompliance is discovered after the application is approved, then a one, three or six month disqualification is prospectively applied.